 - (A) Instruct QSEs to deploy half of the RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 1 Load Resources providing RRS.
 QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from Group 2 if Load Resource operational considerations require such.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline Verbal Dispatch Instruction (VDI), which shall initiate the ten-minute deployment period; - (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy the remaining RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 2 Load Resources providing RRS.
+ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; - (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy the remaining RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 2 Load Resources providing RRS.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; - (C) The ERCOT Operator may deploy both of the groups of Load Resources providing RRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and - (D) ERCOT shall post a list of Load Resources on the Market Information System (MIS) Certified Area immediately following the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A), Group 1 and paragraph (B), Group 2.
+ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and - (D) ERCOT shall post a list of Load Resources on the MIS Certified Area immediately following the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A), Group 1 and paragraph (B), Group 2.
 ERCOT shall develop a process for determining which individual Load Resource to place in Group 1 and which to place in Group 2.
 ERCOT procedures shall select Group 1 and Group 2 based on a random sampling of individual Load Resources.
-At ERCOT's discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2A. - (b) Confidentiality requirements regarding transmission operations and system capacity information will be lifted, as needed to restore reliability. - (3) Level 2B Maintain System frequency at 60 Hz.
-Following deployment of the measures associated with EEA Levels 1 and 2A. - (a) ERCOT will deploy available contracted Emergency Interruptible Load Service (EILS) Loads, via a single VDI to the all-QSE Hotline, as follows: - (i) If less than 500 MW of EILS is available for deployment, ERCOT shall deploy all EILS Loads as a single block.
+At ERCOT's discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2. - (b) Confidentiality requirements regarding transmission operations and system capacity information will be lifted, as needed to restore reliability. - (3) EEA Level 3 Maintain System frequency at 59.8 Hz or greater. - (a) In addition to measures associated with EEA Levels 1 and 2, ERCOT shall direct all TSPs and DSPs or their agents to shed firm Load, in 100 MW blocks, distributed as documented in these Operating Guides in order to maintain a steady state system frequency of 59.8 Hz. - (b) In addition to measures under EEA Levels 1 and 2, TSPs and DSPs or their agents will keep in mind the need to protect the safety and health of the community and the essential human needs of the citizens.
+Whenever possible, TSPs and DSPs or their agents shall not manually drop Load connected to under-frequency relays during the implementation of the EEA.